Reconstruction in Alabama: Jim Crow

 Although the new constitution included guarantees of voting and other rights to all, regardless of race, it was difficult to enforce these measures.
 Over time, the legislation surrounding Reconstruction was loosened or unenforced.
-Andrew Jackson and other presidents gave the South more leniency in creating and enforcing laws that supported or created segregation and took rights away from Blacks.
+Andrew Johnson and other presidents gave the South more leniency in creating and enforcing laws that supported or created segregation and took rights away from Blacks.
 In 1874 an ex-confederate governor, George S. Houston, was elected to office and he, along with many other elected White supremacists, overturned the Reconstruction era in Alabama during a time period known as Redemption.
 As the Democratic party gained more control, the anti-slavery, pro-equal-rights Republican Party fractured and waned.
 During the Constitutional Convention of 1901 multiple measures were written into law to segregate and disenfranchise African Americans.
 In addition to written laws, Black segregation was reinforced by the long-time prejudices of the people.
 Geographically, cities and spaces (including individual buildings) were often designed with specifically segregated spaces.
 Overall, these policies and social practices acted as a buffer between Blacks and their Constitutional rights through the Civil Rights movement and beyond.